 Since families come in all shapes and sizes, this vegan granola pancakes recipe is perfect for celebrating Father’s Day–or any day–your way.
 As is, it serves one, and can be easily multiplied to serve two, three or more.
 Plus, you can use different granolas in each cake to suit everyone’s mood and tastes.

-- ¼ cup unbleached all-purpose flour (Betsy uses white whole wheat)
+- ¼ cup unbleached all-purpose flour (Betsy uses white whole wheat for whole grain)

 - ¼ teaspoon baking powder